Financial-Times/origami/README.md

 * **Use case list**: a list of colour use cases in order of preference.
 The first one that is defined for the specified property will be returned
 * **Property**: The property that you want to use the colour for (background, border, or text).
 Note that in contrast to the `oColorsFor` mixin, you must specify only one property.
 Options are `background`, `border`, `text`, and `all`.
-* **Options**: A SASS *map* of additional options, all of which are optional, and may comprise:
+* **Options**: A Sass *map* of additional options, all of which are optional, and may comprise:
-	* **default**: The name of a palette colour to return as the default if none of the specified use cases are defined for the desited property.
-May also be set to null or undefined to return that instead of the built in default (which is transparent)
+	* **default**: The name of a palette colour to return if none of the specified use cases are defined for the desired property.
+May also be set to `null` or `undefined` to return that instead of the built in default (which is transparent)

 ### Palette colour function